Impact of time-retarded noise on dynamical decoupling schemes for qubits: Model and method

 To express the sequence of the HE and DD simply, we define the following superoperators: the rotation superoperator of the system on the Bloch sphere,

 and the time-evolution superoperator according to Eq.~\eqref{eq:H_tot},

 The former corresponds to the rotation about the $x$ axis by the angle $\pi$ with an impulsive pulse, while the latter is the idling without pulses.
-In this study, we only consider impulsive pulses to eliminate errors during pulse application and focus on the effects of the free evolution $\mathcal{U}_\mathrm{i}(\Delta t)$.
+In all the following simulations, we only consider impulsive pulses (instantaneous rotations) to eliminate errors during pulse applications and focus on the effects of the free evolution $\mathcal{U}_\mathrm{i}(\Delta t)$.
 The operator $\hat{R}_\alpha(\theta) = \exp[-i \theta \hat{\sigma}_\alpha/2]$ in Eq.~\eqref{eq:piPulse} is the rotation operator about an $\alpha$ axis by an angle $\theta$ and is applied to the single-qubit subsystem.
-Note that the rotation operator $\hat{R}_x(\pi)$ in Eq.~\eqref{eq:piPulse} is modified to $\hat{R}_z(\omega_\mathrm{ex} t) \hat{R}_x(\pi) \hat{R}_z(-\omega_\mathrm{ex} t)$~\cite{NakamuraARXIV2024} when one considers application of a continuous microwave with the frequency $\omega_\mathrm{ex}$ to a transmon qubit~\cite{BlaisRMP2021}.
-Since most of the DD schemes are devised without this additional phase, we must pay attention when we consider the theories and experiments~\cite{TripathiPRApplied2022}.
+Note that the form of the operator for the impulsive $\pi$ pulse is modified depending on whether the laboratory or rotating frame is considered, which makes significant differences between theoretical predictions and experimental results~\cite{TripathiPRApplied2022}.
+For example, when one considers the application of a continuous microwave with the frequency $\omega_\mathrm{ex}$ to a transmon qubit as in Ref.~\cite{BlaisRMP2021}, the corresponding impulsive $\pi$ pulse is $\hat{R}_x(\pi)$ in the \emph{rotating} frame.
+Since Eq.~\eqref{eq:H_tot} is in the laboratory frame, the rotation operator $\hat{R}_x(\pi)$ in Eq.~\eqref{eq:piPulse} must be modified to $\hat{R}_z(\omega_\mathrm{ex} t) \hat{R}_x(\pi) \hat{R}_z(-\omega_\mathrm{ex} t)$~\cite{NakamuraPRR2024} in this situation.
+Following most of the DD schemes devised in previous theoretical studies, however, we here assume that the operator is expressed as $\hat{R}_x(\pi)$ in the \emph{laboratory} frame, obtaining Eq.~\eqref{eq:piPulse}.

-Since the system Hamiltonian and the system part of the interaction commute, $[\hat{H}_S, \hat{V}] = 0$, the dynamics of the system for the Ramsey, HE, and DD experiments are expressed in an analytical form.
-See Sec.~\ref{sec:results} and Appendix~\ref{sec:appEcho} for more details.
+Since the system Hamiltonian and the system part of the interaction commute, $[\hat{H}_S, \hat{V}] = 0$, the dynamics of the system for the Ramsey, HE, and DD experiments are expressed in an analytical form, see Sec.~\ref{sec:results} and Appendix~\ref{sec:appEcho} for more details.
+We emphasize that because of the generality of Eq.~\eqref{eq:H_tot}, the analytical expressions in Sec.~\ref{sec:results} and Appendix~\ref{sec:appEcho} can be applied to \emph{general two-level systems subject to pure-dephasing noise}.

-Now, we specify a form of the spectral density to conduct simulations.
+Now, we move on by specifying a form of the spectral density and parameter values.
 The spectral density is given by

 where $\omega_c$ and $\kappa$ are the cutoff frequency and the coupling strength between the system and reservoir, respectively.
 The spectral exponent $s$ determines the behavior of $J_s(\omega)$, and the quantity $\omega_\mathrm{ph}$ has been introduced to fix the unit of $\kappa$ irrespective of $s$.